navikt/syfosykemeldingjournaling/README.md

 `gradlew.bat shadowJar`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t syfosykemeldingregler .`
+Creating a docker image should be as simple as `docker build -t syfosmsak .`

 ## Contact us